Each-Way Betting Explained

 Summary

 Each-way betting is a powerful tool when used correctly.
 It suits big-field handicaps, mid-to-long-priced horses, and situations where you want a run for your money without needing a winner.
-But it's not a magic bullet—it doubles your stake and often reduces your upside when your horse wins.
-Use it when the place terms and field size justify it, and always check for extra place offers on the big races.
+But it's not a magic bullet — it doubles your stake and often reduces your upside when your horse wins.
+Use it when the place terms and field size justify it, and always check for extra place offers and BOG on the operators you're using.
+The competitive edges in 2026 are at the operator level: who's paying 6 or 7 places vs 5, who's offering BOG on the place part, who's running NRNB on the festival you care about.
+See our best bookmakers for horse racing and BOG bookmakers comparisons for the current state.
+For a worked-through calculator on each-way returns, our each-way calculator handles all the maths above.
 For more on the simpler win and place bet types, see our guide to win, place, and show bets.
+For multiples and permutations, including each-way Lucky 15s, see multiples and perms.

 Please gamble responsibly.
 If you feel you may have a problem, visit BeGambleAware.org or call the National Gambling Helpline on 0808 8020 133.